CaDaBu/Analysis-of-Ohio-Congressional-Districts/Index.md

     fin<-final[,c("INTPTLAT10","INTPTLON10","ush_dvote_08","ush_rvote_08","pripop")]

-Additionally, A close inspection of the data demonstrated that the latatude and longitude data and vote counts for Van Wert county were missing.
+Additionally, A close inspection of the data demonstrated that the latitude and longitude data and vote counts for Van Wert county were missing.
 We removed the offending precincts and added one data point for the entire county.
-This should not be a problem as Van Wert's small population size and position on the boarder of Ohio makes it unlikely for hypothetical pricincts to partition Van Wert
+This should not be a problem as Van Wert's small population size and position on the boarder of Ohio makes it unlikely for hypothetical precincts to partition Van Wert

     fin[11069,]=c(40.8712, -84.5641,5046,8993,28744)
     fin<-fin[!is.na(fin[,1]),]